peci1/PDFLocConverter/README.md

 So the following semantics description is only a best guess which was verified on a bunch of files.
 If you have some more ideas on the still unclear things or if you just have a pdfloc that doesn't work according to the described algorithm, please, raise an issue here on Github.

-**To understand the following description, the reader is required to know [some internals of the PDF format](http://partners.adobe.com/public/developer/en/pdf/PDFReference.pdf) (mainly to know there are some objects and streams /Sections 2.1.2 and 3/).**
+**To understand the following description, the reader is required to know [some internals of the PDF format](http://partners.adobe.com/public/developer/en/pdf/PDFReference.pdf) (mainly to know there are some objects and operators /Sections 2.1.2 and 3/).**

 Let us first name the elements in a pdfloc:

 `#pdfloc(hash, page, keyword_num, string_num, instring_num, flag1, is_up_to_end, is_not_up_to_end)`

-- **hash**: 4 hexadecimal digits that serve as a hash of the corresponding PDF document
+- **hash**: 4 hexadecimal digits that serve as a hash of the corresponding PDF document.
+            *PDFLoc Converter* ignores this value (although it could check if you're not trying to apply a pdfloc to a wrong document - this check is left up to the end user).
 - **page**: Page number.
 Indexed from 0.
 - **keyword\_num**: Position of the corresponding **Tj** (*show text string*) or **TJ** (*show more text strings*) operator in the content of the PDF object corresponding to the page (each page has one main content object related to it).
                    Indexed from 0.